derkrisz/Student-Dashboard/README.md

   npm start
   ```

-  Use `http://localhost:3000/` to start the app.
+  Use `http://localhost:3000/` to start the app in the browser.